-The 6th of February is designated International Day of Zero Tolerance against the practice of Female Genital Mutilation (FGM).
-Sponsored by the UN this designated day is intended to increase general awareness of the procedure and to campaign for its eventual demise.
-FGM is carried out on girls from babies to early teen strictly for cultural reasons.
-It has no medical or health benefits and can be painful for the girl’s lifetime.
+The 6th of February is the International Day of Zero Tolerance against the practice of Female Genital Mutilation (FGM).
+Sponsored by the United Nations, the day aims to increase awareness of the procedure and to campaign for it to be prohibited globally.
+FGM is carried out on girls from babies to early teens, strictly for cultural reasons.
+FGM has no medical or health benefits, and can cause lifelong pain.
 The procedure involves the partial or total removal of the girl’s external genitalia, normally by a non-qualified family member and without anesthetic.

 FGM is described by the World Health Organization as (WHO) a violation of women’s human rights and as a form of child abuse.
 It is estimated that in Europe alone 500,000 victims underwent the procedure and more than 125 million worldwide by 2015.

 A new statistical study funded and published in July 2015 by Trust for London and the Home Office http://www.trustforlondon.org.uk/news-and-events/news-and-comments/new-research-137000-women-and-girls-in-england-and-wales-affected-by-fgm/ states that:

 “137,000 women and girls affected by FGM, born in countries where FGM is practiced, were permanently resident in England and Wales in 2011and that 10,000 girls aged under 15 and 24,000 women over 50, who have migrated to England and Wales are likely to have undergone FGM”.

 Analysis of NHS statistics, carried out by a charity in 2017, shows that a case of female genital mutilation is either discovered or treated in England every hour.
 Between April 2015 and March 2016 there were 8,656 visits by women and girls to doctors’ surgeries or hospitals where the problems were deemed to be FGM related.